Depolarization of echo chambers by random dynamical nudge: Results

-The current RDN formulation in Eq.\ref{main.eq} relies on the true mean $\langle X \rangle$, something that would be hard to measure in practice.
-Furthermore, $n$ appears to be a potential area of optimization due to its minor influence on RDN dynamics as shown in Fig.\ref{hists.fig} and Fig.\ref{heat_maps.fig}a.

-To investigate a more practical implementation of RDN by stripping it to its bare essentials, we ran extensive simulations with different RDN terms (see Table \ref{RDN.table} and Fig. \ref{heat_maps.fig}a ).
+The current RDN formulation in Eq.\ref{RDNunique.eq} relies on the true mean $\langle X \rangle$, something that would be hard to measure in practice.
+To investigate a more practical implementation of RDN by stripping it to its bare essentials, we ran extensive simulations with different RDN terms (see Table \ref{RDN.table} and Fig. \ref{robustness.fig}a).

-In all setups, adding the RDN was beneficial in depolarizing the echo chambers and, given the optimum value of $D$, leads to a uni-peak distribution of opinions with a mean around the neutral consensus.
-Fig.\ref{heat_maps.fig}a shows the distribution of the collective pinions for different RDN terms introduced in table \ref{RDN.table}.
-The critical part of the RDN was that each agent $x_i$ was shown another random agent's opinion with a weight different from the usual interaction specified in the original equation.
+In all setups, adding the RDN was beneficial in depolarizing the echo chambers and, given the optimum value of $D$, RDN leads to a uni-peak distribution of opinions with a mean around the neutral consensus.
+Fig.\ref{robustness.fig}a shows the distribution of the collective opinions for different RDN terms introduced in table \ref{RDN.table}.
+We note that even showing a single random opinion to each agent is highly beneficial in reducing the polarization.
+The critical part of the RDN was that each agent $i$ was shown another random agent's opinion with a weight at least as strong as the usual interaction specified in the original equation.
 That is, the effects of a homophilic system ($\beta>0$) were overcome by focusing each agent on a random opinion from the system.
-This was the case even in the extreme scenarios with many social interactions $K=3$ for a controversial topic ($\alpha=3$) as shown in Fig. \ref{heat_maps.fig}a.
+This was the case even in the extreme scenarios with many social interactions $K=3$ for a controversial topic ($\alpha=3$) as shown in Fig. \ref{robustness.fig}a.
 Remarkably, no extra restrictions were required, such as requiring reciprocity or being of the opposite stance to depolarize the agents' opinions.

-To determine the further robustness of our model, we ran extensive numerical simulations to determine the influence of sample size $n$ on the peak distance $\Lambda_x$, a metric that measures the segregation of opinions.
-We found that $\Lambda_x$ is largely unaffected by $n$ beyond the usual trial-by-trial variation (Fig. \ref{heat_maps.fig}b).
-This finding was robust to different $\alpha$, $\beta$, $K$, and $D$.

-Next, we sought to determine how sensitive the dynamics were to the RDN strength $D$ (Fig. \ref{heat_maps.fig} c).
+Next, we sought to determine how sensitive the dynamics were to the RDN strength $D$ (Fig. \ref{robustness.fig}b).
 Increasing RDN strength $D$ tends to decrease $\Lambda_x$ up to an optimal strength that depends on $\alpha$ and $K$.
 More controversial systems and those with stronger social interactions require a stronger RDN; $D$ therefore needs to be considered on a case-by-case basis.
 Note that homophilic networks $\beta>0$ have similar $\Lambda_x$.
+This is similar to the coherence resonance observed in dynamical systems where an optimum amount of noise intensity leads to minimum variability \cite{neiman2007coherence}.